Fair Cake-Cutting in Practice: Appendix 1: Preference Profiles

 All the preference profiles are generated using piecewise uniform valuations.
 The cake is divided in 600 pixels of equal length with each desired pixel giving the agent 1 point.
 Agents desire 120 pixels which give the corresponding 120 points described in the main text.
 We present the preferences using the tables below; a one in the table indicates that the agent desires the interval in question.
 The intervals that are not mentioned are not desired by any agent.
-These can also be downloaded from our website in a spreadsheet, which may be easier to read.

-\section{Appendix 3: Experiment Instructions}
+\section{Appendix 2: Experiment Instructions}

-Upon their arrival to the EssexLab, the cake-cutting procedures are explained to the subjects using the slides available at \href{www.josueortega.com}{www.josueortega.com}.
+Upon their arrival to the lab, the cake-cutting procedures are explained to the subjects using the slides available at \href{www.josueortega.com}{www.josueortega.com}.
 We do not include them here for the sake of brevity.
 The presentation comprises 31 slides so to make the procedures as clear as possible.
+The instructions for EXP1 and EXP2 are almost identical.
+The only differences are that, in EXP2, we changed the name of ``{\it Super Fair} to ``{\it Double Knife}'', and that subjects are told that their opponents will be real persons who are also in the room.
+EXP2 includes {\it ``Leftmost Leaves''} for two players, and excludes all 4-agent procedures.
+In EXP1, the procedures are shown in a fixed order, whereas in EXP2 the procedures are shown in a random order.

-We describe the text that the subjects observe in the graphical interface (which can also be downloaded from the previous link).
+We describe the text that the subjects observe in the graphical interface.
 These are as follows:\\

 Welcome to the game.
 When you are ready to start click the start button.